B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 • How did you go about completing your equations?
 How did you choose the symbols?

-• Did you use the two colours of tokens?
+• Did you use the two colours of counters?
 Number lines?
 Why or why not?

 • Can an equation have more than one solution?